top of page

 - Engineers and project managers in the renewable energy sector

 - Regulatory authorities and industry stakeholders seeking to enhance their understanding of offshore wind blade testing and inspection.
-Course Outline:
+What Attendees Think:

 Module 1: WTTC Overview and Tour 9:00 – 11:00